 Idioms are not necessarily related to what the actual words themselves mean.
 For example, a common English idiom would be: it’s raining cats and dogs.
 Of course, English speakers know that if someone says this, it does not mean that there are literal cats and dogs falling from the sky.
-Rather, it is an idiom that means that it is raining very hard.
+Rather, it’s an idiom that means that it is raining very hard.

-How it’s pronounced: podkovat’ blokhu
+How to pronounce it: podkovat’ blokhu

 Literally means: To shoe a flea

 Don’t confuse this with “to shoo a flea.”
 This idiom comes from a Russian story about a man who was so talented that he was able to put microscopic horseshoes on a flea.
 If you’re worried about how hard learning the language might be, give it a try!
 You may find that you’re quite talented at it.

-How it’s pronounced: byt’ v svoyey tarelke
+How to pronounce it: byt’ v svoyey tarelke

 Literally means: To be at one’s plate

-How it’s pronounced: bez suchka, bez zadorinki
+How to pronounce it: bez suchka, bez zadorinki

-Literally means: Without a hitch
+Literally means: Without a knot, without a hitch

 Literally means: Without effort, you won’t pull a fish out of a pond

-While your Russian language learning will be easier with the new MosaLingua app and its specially-designed Spaced Repetition System, you’ll still have to put in effort if you want to get good.
+While your Russian language learning will be easier with the MosaLingua app and its specially-designed Spaced Repetition System, you’ll still have to put in the effort if you want to get good.
 This is one of the best Russian idioms to describe the hard work you’ll have to put in to achieve good results, something like “no pain, no gain” in English.

-How it’s pronounced: veshat’ lapshu na ushi
+How to pronounce it: veshat’ lapshu na ushi

 Literally means: To hang noodles on one’s ears